 - All of your legal documentation and compliance forms are in order and up-to-date

 Realistically, you'll know that you're Series A ready when a VC will open your email pitch and offer you investment as a result.
 You've achieved something that works, whether that's an outstanding business model or a successful product, and all you need in order to take your business to the next level is funding.
-By ensuring that all of the other pieces are in place before you choose to write your pitch, you increase your odds of hearing a yes and that will help push your business toward success.
+By ensuring that all of the other pieces are in place before you choose to write your pitch, you increase your odds of hearing a yes and that will help push your business towards success.

 Keep in mind, too, that different organizations have different requirements for Series A funding support.
 Make sure to carefully research the VC firms you've chosen to approach before putting your proposal together.
 Then, check out this due diligence checklist to make sure you're ready to secure VC investments.